LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 !!! question "FAQs"
     - **Do I need a Mac computer?** No. This can be done on any browser, although it will be easier using a computer or tablet than just using a phone.
     - **Can I do this on my phone?** Yes, but the graphics shown on this page are from a computer browser.
     - **Isn't it hard to build every 90 days?** The initial setup (this page) and deploy (next page) takes a lot of your focused time.
-But once you build once, subequent builds take very little of your time to start, then the rest is done automatically.
+But once you build once, subsequent builds take very little of your time to start, then the rest is done automatically.
     - **Can I use this for my child?** You, as the adult, can install using TestFlight on your child's phone.
 The explict steps are provided.
     - **Can I still use my customizations?** This requires steps not yet documented.
 If you want customizations, stick with the Mac / Xcode build method for now.